xbladesub/iOS-developer-portfolio/README.md

 Nice and minimal design was implemented in this application.
 Ease of use when choosing a server, connecting with a user-friendly interface make this application as comfortable as possible.

 This app is implemented in such a way as to be responsive and simple.
-Also after VPN connection you can observe new network parameters such as ping and ip-address.
+Also, as soon as VPN connection has been established you can observe new network parameters such as ping and ip-address.

 <p align="center">
 <img src="images/HotVPN/payment.png" width="260"  title="Secure VPN Pro">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/HotVPN/home.png" width="260" title="Secure VPN Pro">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/HotVPN/transition_animations.gif" width="260" title="Secure VPN Pro">